litmuschaos/litmus-docs/website/docs/introduction.md

 - What is a Chaos Workflow?

 A chaos workflow is much more than a simple chaos experiment.
-It supports ths user in defining the expected result, observing the result, analysing the overall system behaviour, and in the decision-making process if the system needs to be tuned for improving the resilience.
+It supports the user in defining the expected result, observing the result, analysing the overall system behaviour, and in the decision-making process if the system needs to be tuned for improving the resilience.
 LitmusChaos provides necessary infrastructure to develop, use, and manage chaos workflows for a typical development or operations team.
 Teaming and GitOps features of Litmus help greatly to collaborate the chaos workflows management within the teams or software organisations.

 ## Litmus 2.0 Prologue